-It is the policy of LRE to ensure that all direct and subcontracted provider contractual arrangements are structured in accordance with federal and state laws and regulations and are in the best interest of the organization and the consumers we serve.
-In order to ethically and legally meet all standards, LRE will strictly adhere to the following:
+It is the policy of the LRE to ensure that all direct and subcontracted provider contractual arrangements are structured in accordance with Federal and State laws and regulations and are in the best interest of the organization and the consumers we serve.
+To meet all standards ethically and legally, the LRE will strictly adhere to the following:

-- 1) LRE does not receive or provide any inducement for referrals.
-Consumer referrals and intakes will be accepted based on the consumer's needs, eligibility, and our ability to provide the services needed. - No employee, Member CMSHP, or contracted or subcontracted provider, or any other person acting on behalf of the organization is permitted to solicit or receive anything of value, directly or indirectly, in exchange for the referral of consumers. - 3) LRE does not enter into financial arrangements with physicians that are designed to provide inappropriate remuneration to the organization in return for the physician's ability to provide services to state and federal health care program beneficiaries. - 4) LRE does not enter into contractual relationships with individuals or agents/agencies that have been convicted of a criminal offense related to health care or that are listed by a federal agency as debarred, excluded, or otherwise ineligible for participation in federal health care programs.
-Reasonable and prudent background investigations will be completed prior to entering into contractual relationships with all individuals and agents/agencies.

-5) All Member CMSHP, contracted and subcontracted provider personnel have the responsibility of ensuring the effectiveness of LRE's Compliance Program efforts by actively participating in the reporting of suspected violations.
+- 1. LRE does not receive or provide any inducement for referrals.
+Consumer referrals and intakes will be accepted based on the consumer's needs, eligibility, and our ability to provide the services needed. - 2.
+No employee, Member CMSHP, or contracted or subcontracted provider, or any other person acting on behalf of the organization is permitted to solicit or receive anything of value, directly or indirectly, in exchange for the referral of consumers. - LRE does not enter into financial arrangements with physicians that are designed to provide inappropriate remuneration to the organization in return for the physician's ability to provide services to state and federal health care program beneficiaries. - 4.
+LRE does not enter into contractual relationships with individuals, agents, or agencies that have been convicted of a criminal offense related to health care or that are listed by a Federal agency as debarred, excluded, or otherwise ineligible for participation in Federal health care programs.
+Reasonable and prudent background investigations will be completed prior to entering a contractual relationship with all individuals, agents, or agencies. - 5.
+All Member CMSHP, contracted and subcontracted provider personnel have the responsibility of ensuring the effectiveness of LRE's Compliance Program efforts by actively participating in the reporting of suspected violations.

 Member CMSHPs and contracted and subcontracted providers will be required to have written standards of legal and ethical conduct of their own.
 Member CMSHPs and contracted or subcontracted providers having developed their own standards of conduct will be required to provide evidence of such for inclusion in the contractor file.

 Member CMSHPs and contracted and subcontracted providers will be familiar with and agree to abide by the LRE Compliance Plan and all applicable policies and procedures as incorporated into relevant contracts.
-All policies and procedures relevant to the Member CMSHPs and Providers are available via the LRE Internet Website at www.lsre.org..
+All policies and procedures relevant to the Member CMSHPs and Providers are available via the LRE Internet Website at www.lsre.org.
 Member CMSHPs and contracted and subcontracted providers are responsible for monitoring and staying informed of regulatory developments independent of LRE Compliance Program efforts.